cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 * *application-level replication*, in this specific case PostgreSQL

-CloudNativePG relies on application-level replication, for a simple reason: the PostgreSQL database management system comes with robust and battle-tested built-in **physical replication** capabilities based on **Write Ahead Log (WAL) shipping**, and used in production by millions of users all over the world for over a decade.
+CloudNativePG relies on application-level replication, for a simple reason: the PostgreSQL database management system comes with robust and reliable built-in **physical replication** capabilities based on **Write Ahead Log (WAL) shipping**, and used in production by millions of users all over the world for over a decade.